shervinn17/Ecommerce-SQL-Analysis/README.md

-# Task 3: SQL for Data Analysis
+# Data Analysis with SQL

 ## 🎯 Objective
 Analyze an ecommerce dataset using SQL queries to extract insights and demonstrate data analysis skills.